Disappearance of Luke Durbin: Disappearance

-Durbin’s friend Alex, a chef in London, had returned for the weekend to see friends and family, prompting Durbin to take time off work alongside another friend, Zach.
-Durbin rode his new motorbike to Alex’s place in Woodbridge, planning to spend the night.
+Durbin's friend Alex, a chef in London, had returned for the weekend to see friends and family, prompting Durbin to take time off work alongside another friend, Zach.
+Durbin rode his new motorbike to Alex's place in Woodbridge, planning to spend the night.
 At Alex's home he left his motorbike, as well as his wallet, keys, phone and a change of clothes.
 Durbin wore a black/grey long-sleeved collared shirt under a reversible plum-grey sweatshirt, alongside faded denim jeans with a motif on the side thigh, and brown suede shoes.

-After some drinks at a local pub, Luke Durbin, Alex and Zach then took a cab from Woodbridge to Ipswich to go clubbing at Zest nightclub, although Alex took a taxi back shortly after having too much to drink.
+After some drinks at a local pub, Durbin, Alex and Zach then took a cab from Woodbridge to Ipswich to go clubbing at Zest nightclub, although Alex took a taxi back shortly after having too much to drink.
 After some hours at Zest nightclub, Durbin lost contact with Zach after the latter went to purchase drinks.

-Durbin was reported at Ipswich train station, a 5-minute walk from Zest nightclub at around 02:00-03:00 AM BST.
+Durbin was reported at Ipswich train station, a 5-minute walk from Zest nightclub, at around 02:00-03:00 AM BST.
 After being told no trains were running, Durbin is next spotted on CCTV at around 03:45 AM BST heading to Hawk Express Cabs.
-Having left his wallet at Alex’s place, the receptionist suggests Durbin call his mother for her bank card details, although he refused stating he didn’t wish to wake her.
+Having left his wallet at Alex's place, the receptionist suggested Durbin call his mother for her bank card details.
+He refused, stating he did not wish to wake her.

-Durbin is then spotted on CCTV walking across the zebra crossing on Dogs Head Street headed towards the bus station at 04:00 AM.
+Durbin is then spotted on CCTV walking across the zebra crossing on Dogs Head Street, headed towards the bus station, at 04:00 AM.
 This is the last positive sighting of Durbin.
-Shortly after, a silver or white Volvo 440 is caught on CCTV with registration ‘M206 LYE’, later discovered to be false plates.
+Shortly after, a silver or white Volvo 440 is caught on CCTV with registration 'M206 LYE', later discovered to be false plates.
 The vehicle is of primary interest to investigators.

-The next day, Durbin’s family assumed he had gone to work, although after contacting friends and his work over his whereabouts, he was reported missing by his mother.
+The next day, Durbin's family assumed he had gone to work, although after contacting friends and his work over his whereabouts, he was reported missing by his mother.

 Unconfirmed sightings

-A witness reported seeing an individual match Durbin’s description walking near Foxhall Stadium in Ipswich on the May 12, 2006 between 7:30-8:00 AM.
+A witness reported seeing an individual matching Durbin's description walking near Foxhall Stadium in Ipswich on 12 May 2006 between 7:30-8:00 AM.
 This lead was reinvestigated in mid-late 2011 but failed to produce new evidence.

-On 13 May 2006 between 11:00 AM to 2:00 PM, two witnesses reported seeing Durbin in a dark blue Renault Mégane being driven by a man, near the Turban Centre car park in Quayside, Woodbridge.
+On 13 May 2006, between 11:00 AM to 2:00 PM, two witnesses reported seeing Durbin in a dark blue Renault Mégane being driven by a man, near the Turban Centre car park in Quayside, Woodbridge.

-In late March 2007, a classmate of Durbin’s from Farlingaye High School reported seeing him outside Aldwych Theatre in Drury Lane, London.
+In late March 2007, a classmate of Durbin's from Farlingaye High School reported seeing him outside Aldwych Theatre in Drury Lane, London.